2024 Solar Incentives Guide for Findlay, OH - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, speak with your local Findlay solar installation expert.
+Your local Findlay solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives